Slava12233/RiskAgent2/README.md

 # Web Crawler Conversational Agent

-A web crawler conversational agent powered by Google's Gemini model that can search and extract information from the internet to answer user queries.
+A web crawler conversational agent powered by Google's Gemini model that can search and extract information from the internet to answer user queries and analyze company risk profiles.

 ## Recent Updates

+- **Enhanced Risk Engine**: Improved business risk analysis capabilities with detailed sector risk multipliers and better financial metric extraction
 - **Dual Crawler System**: Simple Crawler using requests/BeautifulSoup as the primary crawler with Playwright as fallback
 - **Improved Reliability**: Enhanced retry logic with progressive timeouts (15s, 22.5s, 30s)
 - **Resource Management**: Reduced concurrency (3 workers max) to prevent resource exhaustion
 - **Enhanced Error Handling**: Graceful fallbacks between crawlers with comprehensive logging
+- **E2E Testing**: Comprehensive end-to-end test suite for validating conversation flows and crawler reliability
 - **Improved UI**: Added display of crawled URLs in the interface for transparency
 - **Advanced Content Extraction**: More intelligent extraction of content from various website types